geier/pycarddav/README.rst

 News
 ----
-**08.12.2011:** pyCardDAV v0.3_ released
+**08.12.2011:** pyCardDAV v0.3_ released:

-                this fixes an unicode bug and has a lot of internal changes *Attention*: pc-query has been renamed to pc_query if you are upgrading:
+this fixes an unicode bug and has a lot of internal changes

+*Attention*: pc-query has been renamed to pc_query

+if you are upgrading:
   make sure to delete the old database, also the config file format has somewhat changed

 **10.10.2011:** pyCardDAV v0.2.1_ released